marck-oemar/tf_toolbox/README.md

-# My Terraform toolbox container image
+# Terraform toolbox container image

-This image is used for running in a CICD pipeline and/or local development.
+This image can be used for running in a CICD pipeline and/or local development.

-Important tooling:
+Tooling:
 - terraform
 - aws cli
+- kubectl, eksctl, helm, flux and more

 ## Smoke testing for the container image